 Former MHT airline employee pleads guilty to ordering pizza, plane tickets using stolen passenger credit card info

 Apr.
-29—A former airline employee at Manchester-Boston Regional Airport pleaded guilty in federal court this week to fraud charges involving more than $30,000 in charges made with stolen credit card numbers — including a $112 order from a local Domino's, officials said.
+30—A former airline employee at Manchester-Boston Regional Airport pleaded guilty in federal court this week to fraud charges involving more than $31,500 in charges made with stolen credit card numbers — including a $112 order from a local Domino's, officials said.

 Hayder Lefta, 24, of Manchester, pleaded guilty in U.S. District Court to six counts of access device fraud, Acting U.S. Attorney John J. Farley said in a statement.